PIONIER (Very Large Telescope)

-The Precision Integrated-Optics Near-infrared Imaging ExpeRiment (PIONIER) is a visiting instrument at the ESO's Paranal Observatory, part of the VLTI astronomical observatory.
-It combines the light from four telescopes simultaneously and provide 0.001 arc seconds of angular resolution, the equivalent angular resolution of a 100 m telescope.
+The Precision Integrated-optics Near-infrared Imaging Experiment (PIONIER) is a visiting instrument at the ESO's Paranal Observatory, part of the VLTI astronomical observatory.
+It combines the light from four telescopes simultaneously and provide 0.002 arc seconds of angular resolution, the equivalent angular resolution of a 100 m telescope.

 PIONIER has been built at LAOG and has been installed at VLTI in November 2010.
-After few nights of commissioning, it is now routinely delivering science data.